Karl Mannheim: Mannheim and macro-sociology

 Mannheim's work was written mostly through a macrosociological lens.
-While writing Ideology and Utopia Mannheim's fundamental questions were "why does man behave differently in the framework of different social group and class structures."
-In answering this question, his intellectual contribution to sociology was focused more on social problems than sociological problems.
-The consolidation of his work focused on topics such as "social stability, social groups and the psychic differentials corresponding to social status or class cleavages."
+While writing Ideology and Utopia Mannheim's fundamental questions were "why does man behave differently in the framework of different social group and class structures".
+In answering this question, his intellectual contribution to sociology was focused more on social problems than on sociological problems.
+The consolidation of his work focused on topics such as "social stability, social groups and the psychic differentials corresponding to social status or class cleavages".
 To Mannheim the public was essential and fundamental to a democratic society.
 Therefore, assuring that not one ideology dictate all of the public is vital for the preservation of democracy.